 Proof of English language proficiency is required for all students who did not complete more than half (at least 7 years) of their primary and secondary education in school(s) a) where English was not the language of instruction and b) in countries other than the United States, Australia, Canada, Ireland, New Zealand, and the United Kingdom.

 Students who are required to prove English language proficiency are exempt from the World Languages requirement.
 Determining English language proficiency is at the discretion of UW Bothell.

 English language proficiency must be proved by one of the four methods detailed below*

 *Students applying to Computer Science and Software Systems, Computer Engineering, or Applied Computing may have different requirements.

-1) English Language proficiency test options in response to the COVID-19 pandemic
+1) English language proficiency test options

 ||TOEFL iBT (Internet Based Test) Score